 Drizzle the glaze (below) over it, letting it dry before cutting and eating at room temperature.

-Keep covered in plastic wrap or an airtight container for a day at room temperature.
-After that, keep refrigerated.
+Keep covered in plastic wrap or an airtight container for no more than a day at room temperature.
+After that, keep refrigerated for a few days and up to a week.
+I recommend eating it at room temperature or warming it up a little before eating.